 I am a foreign student on an F-1 visa and my spouse is on an F-2.
 Can you tell me what options I have to work after graduation and can my spouse work?

 First, a spouse in F-2 may not be employed.
 However, your spouse might also qualify for a work visa such as the H-1B.
 After you graduate in F-1 status you are eligible for up to 12 months of optional practical training.
 This is a wonderful work permit as it only costs you the $380 CIS filing fee and takes about 3-4 months to obtain.
 You may work anywhere in America in your field and do not need permission from CIS each time you switch employers.
 Some students in the sciences, technology, engineering and mathematics disciplines (STEM majors) might qualify for an additional 17 months of optional practical training (OPT).
-I highly recommend discussing this option with your foreign student advisor.
+I highly recommend discussing this option with your foreign student adviser.

 Can I work for an H-1B cap-subject and cap-exempt employer at the same time?

 Yes.
-A person in H-1B status who is concurrently employed with an exempt and non-exempt employer will not be counted towards the H-1B quota.
+A person in H-1B status who is concurrently employed with an exempt and nonexempt employer will not be counted towards the H-1B quota.
 However, if the person ceases to be employed in the cap-exempt position, the H-1B petition with the private employer will end.

-I have recently obtained a Ph.D. and been offered a position as an Assistant Professor.
+I have recently obtained a Ph.D. and been offered a position as an assistant professor.
 The school is obtaining the H-1B for me but they told me I was responsible for the green card.
 What can I do?
 And, can you provide me with a typical timeline for this type of green card?

-Faculty may be sponsored either as an Outstanding Professor/Researcher or through what is termed, "Faculty Special Handling Labor Certification."
-Typically, CIS likes to see that you have had your Ph.D. for at least three years before they will consider approving you as an Outstanding Professor/Researcher.
-In fact, at this time the winning outstanding professor/researcher has normally obtained his/her Ph.D at least 5-10 years earlier and has many articles in print.
+Faculty may be sponsored either as an outstanding professor/researcher or through what is termed, “Faculty Special Handling Labor Certification.”
+Typically, CIS likes to see that you have had your Ph.D. for at least three years before they will consider approving you as an outstanding professor/researcher.
+In fact, at this time the winning outstanding professor/researcher has normally obtained his/her Ph.D. at least 5-10 years earlier and has many articles in print.

 If you recently defended your dissertation successfully, I would probably recommend the faculty labor certification.
 This is a perfect avenue for new faculty.
 This type of labor certification only requires that you were chosen as the "most qualified" applicant for the job.
 In other words, as long as you "won" the recruitment and were offered the job then you will obtain the green card.
 This is established by a letter from the recruitment committee detailing the recruitment and why you were more qualified than the other applicants.
 We file many of these types of cases all over the U.S. for new faculty and the beauty is that you just have to be more qualified than the other applicants.
 This is dramatically different from the normal, non-faculty, labor certification.

 As long as your university performed a national recruitment for your position, then our office can go ahead and seek the prevailing wage determination from the Department of Labor.
 This takes between 2-3 months.
 Meanwhile, we will collect all the documents needed for the labor certification.
 Once we receive the prevailing wage approval from the Department of Labor, then we can usually file the labor certification shortly after.
-At this time, the labor certification takes approximately 4 to 8 months to be approved.
+At this time, the labor certification takes approximately four to eight months to be approved.

 The next step is the I-140.
 We will work with your university to file the I-140 on your behalf.
 Your Adjustment of Status (I-485) can oftentimes be filed simultaneously, or soon after the I-140 is filed.
 However, if your country of birth is India or China, you will have to wait to file your Adjustment of Status (please refer to the U.S. Department of State’s Visa Bulletin).
 We estimate that from the time we start with a “Faculty Special Handling Labor Certification” case to the time you obtain your green card is typically 12 to 18 months (except for India & China).